 1) From automating the Regression test cases, automation is moving towards life cycle test automation.
 Clients have started exploring the various stages of test life cycle which can be automated with the right set of tools required for automating such manual work.

-4) Clients are unable to choose the tool vendors as there are multiple boutique shops which offer customized frameworks and script-less automation frameworks.
+4) Clients find it difficult to choose the right tool vendors as there are multiple boutique shops which offer customized frameworks and script-less automation frameworks.

 5) The Test Management tools have been completely integrated with the test life cycle and on the fly customized reports are generated.

-6) Integration with different vendor tools sets in terms of requirements management, test management, test script execution, defect management are easily managed by the team which give more flexibility in choosing the appropriate vendors/tools.
+6) Integration with different vendor tools sets in terms of requirements management, test management, test script execution, defect management is easily managed by the team which gives more flexibility in choosing the appropriate vendors/tools.

-Let us come back to the question which we asked at the beginning if a dedicated automation tester is required or still automation holds key as a career ladder
+Let us come back to the question which we asked at the beginning of this article – “Is a dedicated automation tester required or still automation holds a key as a career ladder?

-While one can agree that test automation has become much simpler and manual tester with good business knowledge can pick up automation, the expectation from an automation expert has gone to different level.
-Anyone can execute the test automation scripts created by an expert, but still there are different skill sets with more technical knowledge which cannot be easily acquired by a manual tester overnight.
+While one can agree that test automation has become much simpler and manual tester with good business knowledge can pick up automation, the expectation from an automation expert has gone to a different level.
+Anyone can execute the test automation scripts created by an expert.
+However, there are different skill sets with more technical knowledge which cannot be easily acquired by a manual tester overnight.

-Test automation experts are expected to give the overall automation strategy for the entire product/application life cycle – gone are the days when they were requested to automate the already finalized test cases or scenarios.
-They need to identify the right set of tools for each stages of life cycle and given a seamless integration strategy which is cost effective.
-No client is ready to wait 6 to 8 cycles to get the return on investment.
-Apart from that, they are expected to define and develop multiple set of utilities which reduces the redundant manual testing work and test data generation work.
+Test automation experts are expected to give the overall automation strategy for the entire product/application lifecycle – gone are the days when they were requested to automate the already finalized test cases or scenarios.
+They need to identify the right set of tools for each stage of life cycle and give a seamless integration strategy which is cost effective.
+No client is ready to wait for 6 to 8 cycles to get the return on investment.
+Apart from that, they are expected to define and develop multiple sets of utilities which reduce the redundant manual testing work and test data generation work.

-To conclude, Test automation experts will remain strongly as a technical professionals though the standard redundant part of test automation (sounds familiar ? – history repeats) may get merged with the group testing.
+To conclude, Test automation experts will remain strong as technical professionals and yet the standard redundant part of test automation (sounds familiar? – history repeats) may get merged with the group testing.

 Guna has co-authored a book called Software Testing and Continuous Quality Improvement Third Edition, along with Bill Lewis.
 He also presents papers on International Software Quality conferences conducted by QAI.